eclipse-hono/hono/site/homepage/content/getting-started/index.md

 mosquitto_pub -h $MQTT_ADAPTER_IP -u $MY_DEVICE@$MY_TENANT -P $MY_PWD -t command///res/$REQ_ID/200 -m '{"success": true}'
 ~~~

+The `200` at the end of the topic is an HTTP status code that reports the result of processing the command to the application.

-If the Command Line Client has successfully received the response in time, it logs it out.
+If the Command Line Client has successfully received the response in time, it will print it to the console.
 This looks like this:

 ~~~sh
 INFO  org.eclipse.hono.cli.app.Commander - Received Command response: {"success": true}